oracle-samples/full-stack-disaster-recovery/fsdr_oracle_apps/psoft_nonmoving_scripts/README.md

 Oracle Peoplesoft scripts for Full Stack DR switchover and failover.

-1.app_shutdown.sh - To shutdown PeopleSoft Application Server domain 2.app_boot.sh - To startup PeopleSoft Application Server domain 3.prcs_shutdown.sh - To shutdown PeopleSoft Process Scheduler domain in Linux 4.prcs_start.sh - To startup PeopleSoft Process Scheduler domain in Linux 5.psnt_shutdown_domain.bat - To shutdown PeopleSoft Process Scheduler domain in Windows 6.psnt_start_domain.bat - To startup PeopleSoft Process Scheduler domain in Windows 7.web_shutdown.sh - To shudtown PeopleSoft Web Server domain 8.web_boot.sh - To startup PeopleSoft Web Server domain 9.fsdr-rsync-psft.sh - To disable and enable rsync cronb jobs for PeopleSoft application and customisations files and folders 10.elk_kill.sh - To stop Elastic Search services 11.elk_start.sh - To start Elastic Search services 12.kibana_kill.sh - To stop Kibana services 13.kibana_start.sh - To start Kibana services
+01. app_shutdown.sh - To shutdown PeopleSoft Application Server domain
+02. app_boot.sh - To startup PeopleSoft Application Server domain
+03. prcs_shutdown.sh - To shutdown PeopleSoft Process Scheduler domain in Linux
+04. prcs_start.sh - To startup PeopleSoft Process Scheduler domain in Linux
+05. psnt_shutdown_domain.bat - To shutdown PeopleSoft Process Scheduler domain in Windows
+06. psnt_start_domain.bat - To startup PeopleSoft Process Scheduler domain in Windows
+07. web_shutdown.sh - To shudtown PeopleSoft Web Server domain
+08. web_boot.sh - To startup PeopleSoft Web Server domain
+09. fsdr-rsync-psft.sh - To disable and enable rsync cronb jobs for PeopleSoft application and customisations files and folders
+10. elk_kill.sh - To stop Elastic Search services
+11. elk_start.sh - To start Elastic Search services
+12. kibana_kill.sh - To stop Kibana services
+13. kibana_start.sh - To start Kibana services

 These scripts are provided for generic guidance.
 You can either use your own scripts or customize the scripts according to your corporate policy and security requirements.